pyLiveNodes/LN-Studio/README.md

 I recommend basing your code on the [example project repo](https://gitlab.csl.uni-bremen.de/livenodes/example-project) and adjusting what you need.
 The project also includes a guide on how to setup Smart-Studio.

-For installing Smart-Studio:
+To install Smart-Studio:
-1. Install PyQTAds (via conda forge, pip is broken unfortunately): `conda install -c conda-forge pyqtads`
+1. Install PyQTAds: `conda install -c conda-forge pyqtads`
 2. install Smart-Studio via pip (or conda if you like): `pip install smart_studio --extra-index-url https://package_puller:8qYs4hBAsmAHJ5AdS_y9@gitlab.csl.uni-bremen.de/api/v4/groups/368/-/packages/pypi/simple`.

+## Docs

+You can find the docs [here](https://livenodes.pages.csl.uni-bremen.de/smart-studio/index.html).

+## Restrictions

+- PyQTAds pip install is broken atm -> you'll need to use the conda forge version.
+- PyQTAds is only [available for x84_68 systems](https://github.com/conda-forge/pyqtads-feedstock/issues/46).
+Accordingly Smart-Studio does currntly not run here either (Livenodes and PyQT do tho, so custom interaction tools are possible).